 The Great Patchwork

-Humanity has created a confusing patchwork of beliefs, values, and worldviews – many containing partial truths, but most ultimately flawed or even destructive.
-This confusion stems from our darkened hearts and finite minds, and it has eternal consequences because life is shockingly short.
-Let’s examine why Jesus is the only way to eternity.
+Humanity has created a confusing patchwork of beliefs, values, and worldviews.
+Some of these worldviews contain partial truths, but ultimately most are flawed and destructive.
+This confusing patchwork stems from hearts that have been darkened and resistant to truth.

-The nature of truth amid confusion
+The nature of confusion

 As for man, his days are like grass;